kdeldycke/mail-deduplicate/readme.rst

 Mail Deduplicate
 ================

-Command-line tool to deduplicate mails from a set of mbox files and/or maildir folders.
+Command-line tool to deduplicate mails from a set of boxes.

 Stable release: |release| |versions|